jjtbsomhorst/eu.jeroensomhorst.anwb/README.md

 0.4.5
 * Added more N roads
 * Added more A roads
+* Changed all the Dropdown lists on various cards to choose roads too autocomplete fields.

 0.4.4
 * Fixed a grammar issue with radar checks condition